Abdelaziz2811/Abdelaziz2811/README.md

 - 🔭 Working on: **Building full-stack applications and enhancing my portfolio**
 - 🌱 Learning: **C programming, Shell scripting, more about backend dev, and Modern web technologies**
 - 💬 Ask me about: **C++, C#, .NET, Data Structures, Algorithms, and Desktop Development**
-- 📫 How to reach me: links below (Connect with Me Section)
 - ⚡ Fun fact: **I completed the intense 1337 Piscine and loved every challenging moment!**

 ---